-Because I used Will's eyes & ears, I didn't bring a bag or anything with me in to the actual.
+Because I used Will's eyes & ears, I didn't bring a bag or anything with me into the actual range.
 I know at some point, I'll need my own range bag & I've got my eye on a couple options but I don't think I'm there yet.
 When I am, I'll definitely post some options.

 Also, I would love to know if you have any tips & tricks that you use to help put you at ease at the range.